 An adjudicator (someone who reviews your application) from the Department of Labor may contact you and/or your employer if:

 - information is missing, or

 you and your employer disagree about any of these issues.

 How do I apply?

 In Vermont, initial claims for unemployment compensation must be done by phone or online.
-Call 1-877-214-3332.
-The Vermont Department of Labor has an online form.
-Complete the form here.
+Call 1-877-214-3332 or fill out the online form here.